ArtHitParade

 The delay was long but Jeff Koons turns it to his advantage : it was necessary that the joining of the plates and the surface finish reach perfection.
 It is true that this surface simulating the impact of touch by the fingers of the toddler is the most complex of the Celebration series.
 An early trial in polyethylene had not given him satisfaction.

-One of the five Play-Dohs was sold for $ 23M by Christie's in New York on May 17, 2018, lot 12 B. Please watch the video shared by the auction house where the lot is discussed by Jeff Koons.
+One of the five Play-Dohs was sold for $ 23M by Christie's on May 17, 2018, lot 12 B. Please watch the video shared by the auction house where the lot is discussed by Jeff Koons.

 2011 Popeye